-The nominal collecting area of the primary mirror with a central track after all obscurations are subtracted, is \sim 55 m2, decreasing to \sim 40 m2 for extreme off-axis tracker positions.
-This means that SALT is equivalent to between a \sim 7 to 9 m diameter conventional telescope depending on the pupil (Sec 2.3).
+The nominal collecting area of the primary mirror with a central track after all obscurations are subtracted, is ~55 m, decreasing to ~40 m for extreme off-axis tracker positions.
+This means that SALT is equivalent to between a ~7 to 9 m diameter conventional telescope depending on the pupil (Sec 2.3).

-The current default collecting area in the instrument Simulators is set to 46 m2 (or approximately 53 fully illuminated segments) - this corresponds to experimentally derived averages of visible pupil area with tracker obscuration over a full track, and also makes allowance for the fact that the throughput calculations referred to above are normally done for a dozen or so best-quality segments.
+The current default collecting area in the instrument Simulators is set to 46 $m^2$ (or approximately 53 fully illuminated segments) - this corresponds to experimentally derived averages of visible pupil area with tracker obscuration over a full track, and also makes allowance for the fact that the throughput calculations referred to above are normally done for a dozen or so best-quality segments.
 The collecting area is an adjustable parameter in the Simulators, but it should only be changed with caution.